XuanLu11/Dual-Energy-Spectrum-Image-Denoising/README.md

 ## Example Results
 ### Below is the noisy image, and above is the reconstructed image $(f, g)$.
 ![Noisy Image & Reconstructed Image](/DGUNet_DN/res_real_test/0000.png)

+## Acknowledgements
+This code is built on [DGUNet](https://github.com/MC-E/Deep-Generalized-Unfolding-Networks-for-Image-Restoration).
+We thank the authors for sharing their codes of DGUNet.